You are at the top of the page

 5. Visit the shop and café, exiting the palace via the Shop Lift.

 Our team are here to help you make the most of your visit.
-Please ask for any assistance required.
+Please ask if you need any assistance.

 Visitors with limited mobility